githika99/data_mining/README.md

 EDA - folder contains distributions of the features we are interested in.
 A summary of these findings is provided.
 Models - folder contians regression models used to assess correlation between features.
 Folder also contians PCA and clustering done to analyze the features.
 A summary of these findings is present.
 Evaluation - folder contains evalution done on the various models.
 A summary with plots of these evaluation metrics is present.

+Todo:
+* make readme doc with visualizations
+* visualize: NUMBROS2, NUMSIS2, and the ones I made BRECANUM and SISMENO